dtcenter/MET/met/docs/Users_Guide/appendixA.rst

 		${MET_BUILD_BASE}/bin/plot_data_plane 3B42.100921.00z.7.precipitation.nc \
 		3B42.100921.00z.7.precipitation.ps 'name="APCP_03"; level="(*,*)";'

-It may be possible the domain of the data is smaller.
+It may be possible that the domain of the data is smaller.
 Here are some options:

 1.
 In that Rscript, choose different boundaries (i.e. out_lat/lon_ll/ur)